 You might think that time-lapse photography is too technical to do it with your iPhone.
 This is not true.

 Using the newest iPhones, you can create stunning time-lapse photography with a few steps.

 You will only need to have an iPhone, a tripod, a remote.
 Oh, and read our detailed post on how to do it.

 What could be better than creating these time-lapses on your phone?
 You don’t need to worry about memory cards, expensive wide-angle lenses or complicated batch processing.

 There are already ways to capture time-lapses on the last few iPhone releases.
 But if your smartphone doesn’t have this option, check these apps.

-The basic idea of this app is to calculate the combination of interval and amount of shots you need to create a video of a certain length.
+The basic idea of this app is to calculate the combination of interval and amount of shots.
+This gives you the perfect chance to create a video of a certain length.

 Types of Timelapses

-It is easy to forget that the sky is very dynamic, as what we see with our naked eye is just a fragment of what is really happening.
+It is easy to forget that the sky is very dynamic.
+What we see with our naked eye is only a fragment of what is happening.

 This comprehensive guide will get you eager to photograph the night sky as soon as possible.